seven5/seven5.github.io/art-summ.md

 be attached to a page.

 This is a trivial example of a code snippet that builds a small DOM tree.
-This tree has a `div` HTML element with two children that also `div` elements.
+This tree has a `div` HTML element with one child that is also a `div` element.
-Each child `div` has a `span` element child, and the text to display in these `span` elements is a fixed string.
+The child has in turn two `span` child elements, and the text to display in these `span` elements is a fixed string.

 {% highlight go %}